prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Configure whether match the first network if the container has multiple networks defined.
+<p>Configure whether to match the first network if the container has multiple networks defined.
-If unset, Prometheus uses its default value.
+If unset, Prometheus uses true by default.
 It requires Prometheus &gt;= v2.54.0.</p>
 </td>
 </tr>